axelb/clicker/README.md

 * server (module mongo.js) expects environment variable MONGOURI containing valid URI to access the mongo db
 * if no environment variable PORT is present, port 8888 is used as default application port
 * logging can be configured ... somewhere

+## Testing
+Server-side code in directory routes is unit-tested using mocha.
+Does not require a running server.
+Tests can be executed using the script runTests in that directory.

+Client-side code is tested using casper and requires a running server.
+Tests can be started with the script `runtests` in directory test.

+There is a shell script *startlocal* to start a local empty mongo database (requires [mongo](http://www.mongodb.org)) and a script *stoplocal* to stop these processes again.
+These are also used on the jenkins server I use for CI and deployment.
+BTW: Current Jenkins config is stored in the resources directory.